Losin/dayihengliu_losin.github.io/_pages/more.md

 - May 6, 2021, the following paper: **Bridging Subword Gaps in Pretrain-Finetune Paradigm for Natural Language Generation** was accepted to the **ACL 2021**.

-- May 6, 2021, the following paper: **GLGE: A New General Language Generation Evaluation Benchmark** was accepted to the **ACL 2021**.
+- May 6, 2021, the following paper: **GLGE: A New General Language Generation Evaluation Benchmark** was accepted to the findings of**ACL 2021**.

 - Apr 10, 2021, the following paper: **AnchiBERT: A Pre-Trained Model for Ancient Chinese Language Understanding and Generation** was accepted to the **IJCNN 2021**.